Bruce Campbell

 Bruce Lorne Campbell (born June 22, 1958) is an American actor and filmmaker.
-He is best known for his role as Ash Williams in Sam Raimi's Evil Dead horror franchise, beginning with the short film Within the Woods (1978).
-He has also starred in many low-budget cult films such as Crimewave (1985), Maniac Cop (1988), Sundown: The Vampire in Retreat (1989), and Bubba Ho-Tep (2002).
+He is best known for his role as Ash Williams in Sam Raimi's Evil Dead horror series, beginning with the short movie Within the Woods (1978).
+He has also featured in many low-budget cult movies, such as Crimewave (1985), Maniac Cop (1988), Sundown: The Vampire in Retreat (1989), and Bubba Ho-Tep (2002).

-On television, Campbell had leading roles in The Adventures of Brisco County, Jr. (1993–1994) and Jack of All Trades (2000), and a recurring role as Autolycus, King of Thieves in Hercules: The Legendary Journeys (1995–1999) and Xena: Warrior Princess (1995–1999).
-He played Sam Axe on the USA Network series Burn Notice (2007–2013) and reprised his role as Ash on the Starz series Ash vs. Evil Dead (2015–2018).
+Campbell had the main roles of the television series The Adventures of Brisco County, Jr. (1993–1994) and Jack of All Trades (2000), and a recurring role as Autolycus, King of Thieves in Hercules: The Legendary Journeys (1995–1999) and Xena: Warrior Princess (1995–1999).
+He played Sam Axe on the USA Network series Burn Notice (2007–2013) and reprised his role as Ash for the Starz series Ash vs. Evil Dead (2015–2018).
 He also appeared in The Escort (2015).

-Campbell directed, produced, and starred in the documentaries Fanalysis (2002) and A Community Speaks (2004); co-wrote, directed, produced, and starred in the film Man with the Screaming Brain (2005); and directed, produced, and starred in a parody of his career My Name Is Bruce (2007).
+Campbell directed, produced, and featured in the documentaries Fanalysis (2002) and A Community Speaks (2004); co-wrote, directed, produced, and featured in the movie Man with the Screaming Brain (2005); and directed, produced, and featured in a parody of his career My Name Is Bruce (2007).

 Campbell is known for frequent collaborations with the aforementioned Raimi, his brother Ted, Josh Becker, and Scott Spiegel.

 Early life

-Bruce Lorne Campbell was born in Royal Oak, Michigan, on June 22, 1958, the son of homemaker Joanne Louise (née Pickens) and advertising executive and college professor Charles Newton Campbell.
-He is of English and Scottish descent, and has an older brother named Don and an older half-brother named Michael.
-His father was also an actor and director in the local theater scene.
+Bruce Lorne Campbell was born in Royal Oak, Michigan, on June 22, 1958, the son of advertising executive and college professor Charles Newton Campbell and homemaker Joanne Louise (née Pickens).
+He is of English and Scottish ancestry, and has an older brother named Don and an older half-brother named Michael.
+His father was also an actor and director for local theater.
 Campbell began acting and making short Super 8 movies with friends as a teenager.
-After meeting future filmmaker Sam Raimi while the two attended Wylie E. Groves High School, they became close friends and collaborators.
+After meeting future moviemaker Sam Raimi while the two attended Wylie E. Groves High School, they became good friends and collaborators.
 Campbell attended Western Michigan University and continued to pursue an acting career.